petergarnaes/Madklub-website/README.md

 encrypt (or something?) for free HTTPS?
 This also ensures no Man in the Middle attacks that can sniff up JWT token.
 * passport - Allows using various strategies to verify users credentials.
-This way a company more competent in protecting users information is used.
+This way a company with more means and experience in protecting users information can be used.
 * bcrypt - Strong password encryption with salt for local password storage.
 * JWT - Authentication token tool, for safely encrypting a json object and using it as the authentication token.
 When this token is sent to the server